Oncoscience

 ABSTRACT

-The most predominant and aggressive form of ovarian cancer is high grade serous ovarian carcinoma (HGSOC), characterized by late-stage diagnosis and poor prognosis.
-The TP53 gene, the molecular underpinnings of this malignancy studying in vitro model to serve as a valuable.
-The Sanger sequencing was used for clinical and laboratory wild type TP53 gene and making it an ideal profiling to offers a precise method for detecting comparable specific gene.
-In this study, drug repurposing agent’s metformin, chlorpromazine (CPZ) alone and combine were tested on both clinical and laboratory ovarian cancer samples to evaluate on hemocytometer and clonogenic assay for dead cell and proliferation respectively.
+The most prevalent and aggressive subtype of epithelial ovarian cancer is high grade serous ovarian carcinoma (HGSOC) which is characterized by late-stage diagnosis and poor prognosis, and it accounts for approximately 70% of all ovarian cancer cases.
+The OVCAR3 cell line serves as a valuable in vitro model for studying the molecular mechanisms underlying the disease.
+In this study the Sanger sequencing method was used to detect DNA sequences, specifically the TP53 gene, making it ideal for comparing clinical and laboratory data.
+In this study, drug repurposing agents metformin, chlorpromazine (CPZ) alone, and a combination of the two, were tested on both clinical and laboratory ovarian cancer samples to evaluate hemocytometer and clonogenic assays for dead cells and proliferation, respectively.
 Following drug treatment, both samples were further analyzed using Sanger sequencing to detect TP53 profiling.
-The resulting data were analyzed to achieve successfully known target region and worked as a bridge between clinical and laboratory model.
-The insights gained from this study not only validate OVCAR3 as a representative model for HGSOC but also provide a foundation for developing targeted therapeutic strategies.
+The resulting data were analyzed to achieve successfully-known target regions and worked as a bridge between clinical and laboratory models.
+The insights gained from this study not only validate OVCAR3 as a representative model for HGSOC, but also provide a foundation for developing targeted therapeutic strategies.

 INTRODUCTION

-The most prevalent and aggressive subtype of epithelial ovarian cancer is high grade serous ovarian carcinoma (HGSOC), approximately 70% of all ovarian cancer cases.
-HGSOC presents noteworthy challenges in treatment and prognosis to characterize by rapid development and late phase diagnosis.
+The most prevalent and aggressive subtype of epithelial ovarian cancer is high grade serous ovarian carcinoma (HGSOC) - approximately 70% of all ovarian cancer cases.
+HGSOC presents noteworthy challenges in treatment and prognosis, characterized by rapid development and late phase diagnosis.
 HGSOC is a complex molecular landscape involving a multitude of genetic alterations that drive tumorigenesis and therapeutic resistance [17].

-The OVCAR3 cell line, serves as a valuable in vitro model for studying the molecular mechanisms underlying the disease while this cell line retains key genetic features of HGSOC, including TP53 and making it an ideal candidate for profiling studies.
-The Sanger sequencing method was used to enables the detection of specific DNA sequences, the methodology offer high sensitivity and accuracy, making it suitable for identifying targeted genes [813].
+The OVCAR3 cell line serves as a valuable in vitro model for studying the molecular mechanisms underlying the disease while retaining key genetic features of HGSOC, including TP53 and making it an ideal candidate for profiling studies.
+The Sanger sequencing method was used to enable the detection of specific DNA sequences, and the methodology offers high sensitivity and accuracy, making it suitable for identifying targeted genes [813].

-The OVCAR3 clinical and laboratory samples were used for drug repurposing to evaluate the data to implement the hemocytometer and clonogenic assay, while Sanger sequencing was used for TP53 gene profile and compared with both clinical and laboratory data.
-In conclusion, Sanger sequencing provides a powerful approach for genetic landscape of HGSOC that linked to tumorigenesis and therapeutic resistance, this unified methodology holds promise for the advancement of targeted therapies and personalized medication in the fight against high grade serous ovarian carcinoma (HGSOC) [1419].
+The OVCAR3 clinical and laboratory samples were used to evaluate the data needed to implement the hemocytometer and clonogenic assay for drug repurposing, while Sanger sequencing was used for TP53 gene profiling and for comparing both clinical and laboratory data.
+In conclusion, Sanger sequencing provides a powerful approach for genetic landscaping of HGSOC that are linked to tumorigenesis and therapeutic resistance.
+This unified methodology holds promise for the advancement of targeted therapies and personalized medication in the fight against high grade serous ovarian carcinoma (HGSOC) [1419].

 RESULTS AND DISCUSSION